adamrher/storm-compositer/README.md

 1. Run python script to convert .txt TempestExtremes files to compact 2D variables (stormID,ntrack) and convert to netcdf

-	Modify the input and output files in the script.
+	Modify the input and output files in the script, and modify so that it identifies the correct columns in the .txt file.
 Load libraries and run:

 	module load python;
 	ncar_pylib;